 The Merkur Progress’ adjustable head lets you modify how much of the blade will stick out from the razor head’s top cap.
 This gives you maximum control over your shaving preference.
 There are five settings to choose from to fine-tune the smoothness of your shave.
 The first setting is the least aggressive and provides a very mild shave that’s ideal for sensitive skin.
 This setting is also ideal for shaving the body, head, or legs.
 Setting number five is the most aggressive and delivers an extremely close shave for thick beards or coarse hair.
 The settings can be changed mid-shave to address specific areas that need a milder or more aggressive shave.

-The five settings are initiated by a turn of a knob at the base of the handle.
+The five settings are initiated with the turn of a knob at the base of the handle.
 The long, thick handle gives you greater control and balance.
 Its chrome finish prevents rust and corrosion.
 The straightforward two-piece build makes it more durable and easier to wash.
 It works with all standard double edge safety razor blades.
 The Merkur Progress is available in two variants: standard and long-handled.

 For under $59 for the standard version and under $65 for the long-handled model, you’ll get unsurpassed versatility.